Non-linear Dynamics and Primordial Black Hole Formation During Kination: Convergence Tests

 \section{Convergence Tests}

-We test the robustness of our numerical simulation by comparing the evolution with initial wavelength $\lambda_0=20H_0^{-1}$ and initial non-linearity parameter $b=0.0005$ in three different base resolutions, namely $N_{LR}=128$, $N_{MR}=144$, $N_{HR}=160$.
+We test the robustness of our numerical simulation by comparing the evolution with initial wavelength $\lambda_0=20H_0^{-1}$ and initial density contrast $\delta_0=0.0005$ in three different base resolutions, namely $N_{LR}=128$, $N_{MR}=144$, $N_{HR}=160$.
 Figure~\ref{HamConvergence}, we show the volume averaged Hamiltonian constraint violation

 and the differences between the base resolutions, indicating second order convergence prior to the black hole formation according to Eq.~\eqref{converge}.

 where $p$ is the order of convergence~\cite{article}.
 In Figure~\ref{MassConvergence}, we show the evolution of the masses of the black holes formed tracked by the apparent horizon finder on base grid resolution, indicating convergence is achieved.